Canterbury Earthquake (Building Act) Order 2010

 Note

-This order is administered by the Department of Building and Housing.
+This order is administered by the Ministry of Business, Innovation, and Employment.

 Pursuant to section 6 of the Canterbury Earthquake Response and Recovery Act 2010, His Excellency the Governor-General makes the following order acting—